WedelFelix/WedelFelix.github.io/README.md

 **Answer:** There are a number of reasons that your resume might not be showing up.
 Make sure that:

 1. Your resume is located in the root directory of your GitHub pages repository
-2. An index.md file is present in your repositories root directory
+2. An index.md file is present in your repository's root directory
 3. Make sure the [visibility of your site is set to public](https://docs.github.com/en/enterprise-cloud@latest/pages/getting-started-with-github-pages/changing-the-visibility-of-your-github-pages-site)